cmbarbour-edu/Fall25-Group10/doc/Nat20 Network SRS.md

 Specify the factors required to establish the required reliability of the software system at time of delivery.

 #### 3.2.4 Availability
-Specify the factors required to guarantee a defined availability level for the entire system such as checkpoint, recovery, and restart.
+NFR7: The system is going to be available at all times of the day.
+Maintenance shall be scheduled for low user hours such as 3 A.M EST to reduce the impact that it will have on user experience.

 #### 3.2.5 Compliance
 Specify the requirements derived from existing standards or regulations

 #### 3.2.6 Cost
-Specify monetary cost of the software product.
+NFR8: The expected monetary cost of the project is $0

 #### 3.2.7 Deadline
 Specify schedule for delivery of the software product.